-By: Brittany Rigsby, Skin Wellness Center
+By: Brittany Rigsby, Skin Wellness Dermatology

 There’s no doubt teenagers often neglect the basics of good skincare.
 From regularly washing their face to applying sunscreen before going outdoors, it’s so important to encourage them to get into these healthy habits early on.
 If you’re looking for the best skincare advice for your teenager, here are the dos and don’ts that will truly help keep their skin looking youthful into adulthood.

 DO wash the face twice a day.
 One of the best things teenagers can do for their skin is to simply wash their face with a gentle cleanser twice a day – morning and night.
 If this routine isn’t enough, and they still have acne or problematic skin, they should see a dermatologist.

 DO moisturize daily.
 Believe it or not, people that tend to have really oily skin are actually less likely to develop wrinkles.
 This means teenagers with regular to drier skin can help ward off wrinkles just by moisturizing each day.

 DO use sunscreen daily.
 The number one thing teenagers can start doing to prevent wrinkles later on is to apply sunscreen every day before going outside.
 They should get in the habit of doing this every morning after they wash their face.
 I recommend using a sunscreen that has both UVA and UVB protection, as well as a 30 or above SPF.
 Teenagers with sensitive skin should use a sunscreen with zinc oxide or titanium dioxide, as these are specifically made for them.
 Also, if they’ll be sweating or getting in water, they need to use a sunscreen that’s water resistant, and also try to seek shade as much as possible when they’re outside.